 After reviewing his imaging, his consultant referred Ben to Cutaneous Surgical Oncologist and Melanoma New Zealand trustee Mr Richard Martin to discuss more intensive surgery.

 In June, Mr Martin performed a right partial parotidectomy and selective neck dissection.
-Pauline says, waiting to hear how the surgery went was horrendous, “When Clinical Nurse Specialist Helen Kinchley called to say it hadn’t spread, it was the best phone call I’ve had in my life.”
+His mother, Pauline Mulqueeny, says waiting to hear how the surgery went was horrendous, “When Clinical Nurse Specialist Helen Kinchley called to say it hadn’t spread, it was the best phone call I’ve had in my life.”

 Ben was advised that adjuvant immunotherapy was the preferable treatment option following surgery in his case.
 However, because his melanoma was Stage 3D, he would not qualify for funded treatment, which Pauline says she found unbelievable considering the high rate of melanoma in New Zealand.

 We’re not taking anything away from other cancers, but funding only seems to come in when cancer gets to a stage where there’s not much hope, and the patient can’t be operated on.
 It just doesn’t make sense.
 Fortunately, Ben had been a permanent resident in Australia and still qualified to have Keytruda funded through Medicare.
 When Prince Charles Hospital in Brisbane offered to treat him, plans quickly got underway to relocate to Queensland.
 Then floods hit the region and accommodation became scarce.